vfarcic/vfarcic.github.io/articles/devops-assembly-line.md

 A few years ago, you could have said: "I want to wait and see whether containers are hype or they're here to stay."
 There is no excuse anymore.
 Everything designed in the 21st century should be packaged as container images and run as containers.

-> If your application is not a good fit to be inside containers, it was probably designed in the previous century, and you gave up on refactoring and modernizing it.
+> If your applications are not a good fit to be inside containers, it was probably designed in the previous century, and you gave up on refactoring and modernizing it.

 What do we do with things we've given up on?
 We let them rot.
 Everything else goes to containers.